nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Niche of One.md

 Write down NO MORE than 4 topics that you want to be known for.
+What are the topics underneath them that make it up?
+Can you make note relationships between them?

 1. Rationality
 	- Objectivity
 	- Progressive Mindset